 - There are clocks that will shake a person’s bed to wake them.

-- Phones that allow us to text and read instead of having to hear the other caller’s voice.
+- Cell phones that allow us to text and read instead of having to hear the other caller’s voice.

 - Closed caption television.
 Without closed captions most of the time I miss so much of the movie or show that I wouldn’t bother watching without the captioning.